 One of the many factors that must be analyzed when considering an investment property is the cost of utilities.
-Usually, with every investment property there will be some utility costs associated with it.
-Sometimes these costs may be minimal as, for example, they are with a single family rental.
-Other times, they may be significant such as they are with a 24 unit apartment building with a central boiler for heat and hot water.
+Usually with every investment property, there will be some utility costs associated with it.
+Sometimes these costs may be minimal, as they may be with a single family rental.
+Other times, they may be significant, such as with a 24-unit apartment building with a central boiler for heat and hot water.

 - Your building is not separately metered.
-I find this a lot in older buildings, especially those that were single-family houses that have been converted into multi-family units.
-It is just cost prohibitive to retrofit and meter all of the units separately.
+I find this a lot in older buildings, especially those that were single family houses that have been converted into multifamily units.
+It is simply cost prohibitive to retrofit and meter all of the units separately.

 - You don’t want the double hassle of sending out utility bills and then collecting the utility payments.
-A utility reimbursement program which divides up utilities on square footage can really be a pain in the butt, especially when tenants complain that “they did not use that much heart, water, electricity, etc., etc.”
+A utility reimbursement program that divides up utilities on square footage can really be a pain, especially when tenants complain that “they did not use that much heat/water/electricity,” etc.

 - You can potentially make a little more money.
-I have talked with landlords who include the utilities in the rent and charge a bit more for the service even if the units are separately metered.
-Thus improving their cash flow.
+I have talked with landlords who include the utilities in the rent and charge a bit more for the service, even if the units are separately metered.
+This can improve their cash flow.

 - It makes your life easier.
 If you can require your tenants to get utilities in their own name, you do not have to bill, collect payments or take the phone calls.
 It just makes your life easier.